forj-oss/docker-lu/README.md

 If you want to debug through a IDE, it works great from Visual Studio Code under linux.
 I never tested in other OS.

-I was using idea, but not it is unuable, because they built a non free IDE called goglang.
+I was using idea, but not it is unusable, because they built a non free IDE called goglang.
-And by the way, I was never capable to debug test files...
-From VSC, both works and are free (Opensource)
+I was not able to debug test files...
+From VSC, both work and are free (Opensource)

 ### First time